p4rkerw/SALSA/Tutorial/README.md

 --rm -it p4rkerw/salsa:latest
 ```

-**Build a STAR index for 🌶️SALSA** The refdata-gex-GRCh38-2020-A reference comes with a pre-packaged STAR reference built with STAR-2.7.4a, but earlier cellranger references were built with STAR-2.5.1b.
+**(Not required for tutorial) Build a STAR index for 🌶️SALSA** The refdata-gex-GRCh38-2020-A reference comes with a pre-packaged STAR reference built with STAR-2.5.1b.
+If you want to use a more recent version of STAR or a different index you will need to build a new one.
 ```
-STAR \
+# STAR \
---runMode genomeGenerate \
+# --runMode genomeGenerate \
---genomeDir rna_ref/salsa_star \
+# --genomeDir rna_ref/salsa_star \
---genomeFastaFiles rna_ref/fasta/genome.fa \
+# --genomeFastaFiles rna_ref/fasta/genome.fa \
---sjdbGTFfile rna_ref/genes/genes.gtf \
+# --sjdbGTFfile rna_ref/genes/genes.gtf \
---genomeSAsparseD 3 \
+# --genomeSAsparseD 3 \
---runThreadN 10
+# --runThreadN 10
 ```

 **Run WASP on the barcode-filtered bam**